 Before MIT, I received my B.A., magna cum laude, from Harvard.
 After MIT, I taught for many years at the University of New Hampshire, where I established a Constraint Computation Center and received the 1999 Award for Excellence in Research.
 In 2001 I obtained one of the original Science Foundation Ireland Fellow Awards, and took up a post as Research Professor at University College Cork.
 There I founded the Cork Constraint Computation Centre (4C), building upon a group established by Professor James Bowen.
 In 2019 I received the University College Cork Career Achievement Research Award.

 I am now an Emeritus Professor and maintain a role in the Insight Centre for Data Analytics, a multi-institutional centre, which 4C merged into at its founding.
-I am also serving a term as a Councilor of the Association for the Advancement of Artificial Intelligence, and chair the AAAI President’s Fellows Advisory Board.
+I served a term as a Councilor of the Association for the Advancement of Artificial Intelligence, and I chair the AAAI President’s Fellows Advisory Board.